The Ultimate Guide to Museums in Charlotte

 Reed Gold Mine

 This heritage museum compares the natural history of the region from 600 years ago to the area’s current landscape.
-Plus, a naturalist center, planetarium, Tot Town and an outdoor nature trail provide experiences that celebrate the natural and cultural history of the region and beyond.
+A naturalist center, planetarium, Tot Town learning space, and an outdoor nature trail and gardens provide experiences that celebrate the natural and cultural history of the Carolina Piedmont region and beyond.

 Motorsports